“Dammit! I don’t get this guy”, I said as I slammed the door. I wondered out loud to my wife if I’d made a wrong career decision.

 I raised my hand and said, “I’ll do it.”

 Soon after, the Vacation Bible School started.
 I was amazed at the large number of adults and children that came.
+I found the dump residents a kind, warm-hearted, and gracious bunch considering their living conditions.
 We connected with people through translators, sang songs, watched skits, and broke bread together.
-Considering their living conditions, I found the dump residents a kind, warm-hearted, and gracious bunch.

 Then came the hair washing.
 Ladies first.
-A long line developed and the pampering began.
+A long line developed, and the pampering began.
 Next, the men lined up, and it was my turn to step up.
-I went to my assigned station and saw a middle-aged man being urged by his significant other to have his hair washed.
+I went to my assigned station and saw a middle-aged man urged by his significant other to wash his hair.
 He was hesitant at first but slowly shuffled in my direction.
 I smiled and introduced myself to Juan as he sat down in the chair.
 He didn’t look me in the eye.
 I could tell this was a very humbling experience for him.

 I slowly poured the water on his head, applied the shampoo, and washed his lice-infested, thick black hair.
 It only took a few minutes, and when we were done, Juan offered no gratuity for washing his hair other than a bright smile and saying “gracias” as he looked me in the eye, man to man.
 He waved goodbye and left with his family.

-This led me to ask the question: How does one develop a Significance Mindset?
-Here’s what I discovered:
+This led me to ask: How does one develop a Significance Mindset?
+Here are three principles I discovered:

 I want to drive home one more point.
 You don’t need to be a president, CEO, famous actor, or billionaire to live a meaningful life.
 Why?
-Did you know that sociologists say that even the most introverted individual will influence up to 10,000 people during his or her lifetime?
+Did you know that sociologists say that even the most introverted individual will influence up to 10,000 people during their lifetime?
 That’s right.
 10,000 people.
-Whether you know it or not, you have incredible influence.
-If you develop a Significance Mindset by being generous, creating waves and enlarging others, you’ll be a positive influence and change your world.
+Whether you realize it or not, you have incredible influence.
+Develop a Significance Mindset by being generous, creating waves, and enlarging others.
+You’ll be a positive influence and change your world.